swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 ## Summary

-In this chapter, you were able to:
+In this chapter, you successfully:

-1. Set up the working directory
+1. Created the working directory
-2. Download the codebase
+2. Acquired the codebase
-3. Download the dataset
+3. Obtained the dataset
 4. Set up a Python environment to run the experiment
-5. Run the experiment locally for the first time
+5. Executed the experiment locally for the first time

-You have spotted the following issues:
+However, you have identified the following areas for improvement:

-- ❌ The codebase still needs to be downloaded and set up locally in order to run the experiment;
+- ❌ Codebase still needs manual download
-- ❌ The dataset still needs to be downloaded and placed in the right directory in order to run the experiment;
+- ❌ Dataset still needs manual download and placement
-- ❌ Someone had to tell you the steps used to create the model.
+- ❌ Steps to run the experiment were not documented

-You will improve the workflow for better efficiency and teamwork in the next chapter.
-You can now safely continue the guide.
+In the next chapters, you will enhance the workflow for better efficiency and teamwork.
+Let's move on.

 ## State of the MLOps process

-- ❌ The codebase still needs to be downloaded and set up locally in order to run the experiment;
-- ❌ The dataset still needs to be downloaded and placed in the right directory in order to run the experiment;
+- ❌ Codebase requires manual download and setup;
+- ❌ Dataset requires manual download and placement;
-- ❌ Someone has to tell you the steps used to create the model and they can be forgotten/undocumented;
+- ❌ Model steps rely on verbal communication and may be undocumented;
-- ❌ The changes done to a model cannot be visualized and improvements and/or deteriorations are hard to identify;
+- ❌ Changes to model are not easily visualized;
-- ❌ There is no guarantee that the experiment can be executed on another machine;
+- ❌ Experiment may not be reproducible on other machines;
-- ❌ The model might have required artifacts that can be forgotten or omitted when saving/loading the model for future usage.
+- ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state.
 There is no easy way to use the model outside of the experiment context.

+You will address these issues in the next chapters for improved efficiency and collaboration.
+Continue the guide to learn how.

 ## Sources